SKY-Studio-cn/SKY-Code/README.md

 ## What can it do
 *    For us
      > Better to make apps for SKY UI/OS
-     > SKY-Engine is a modified version of TurboWarp.
-     > Better to make apps for SKY UI/OS
-     > SKY-Engine is a modified version of TurboWarp.

 *    For Developers

      > Better to make apps for SKY UI/OS

      > Check you app quickly

 *    For Users
      > Better to running your scratch projects
      > Many more new extensions